 def update_graph(self, node):

-View Source File : plotting.py
+0 Source : plotting.py

-License : BSD 3-Clause "New" or "Revised" License
+with BSD 3-Clause "New" or "Revised" License

 def graphPlot(DG,DGspecies,DGreactions,plot,layout="force",positions=None,plot_species = True, plot_reactions = True, plot_edges = True, plot_arrows = True,\